zachreid-96/Prescribe_Script_Tool/README.md

 Field technicians regularly need to send Prescribe commands to Kyocera devices for tasks like pulling event logs, adjusting sleep timers, or backing up device settings.
 Before this tool:

 - Technicians had to track down the correct command text files from colleagues
-- Commands had to be formatted exactly right — mistakes meant wasted paper or silent failures
+- Commands had to be formatted exactly right, mistakes meant wasted paper or silent failures
 - Most solutions required Admin rights or PowerShell, creating friction on managed Windows machines
 - There was no single, simple tool that worked across Windows, Linux, and macOS